jgillula/paperless-ngx-postprocessor/README.md

 docker-compose exec -u paperless webserver /usr/src/paperless-ngx-postprocessor/setup_venv.sh
 ```

+Note that if you are running paperless-ngx in a Docker container, you will need to redo this step after any time you upgrade.

 ### 3. Create an auth token
 Next we'll need create an authentication token in your Paperless-ngx instance.
 To do this, go to the 'Add token' page in your paperless-ngx admin console, e.g. [http://localhost:8000/admin/authtoken/tokenproxy/add/](http://localhost:8000/admin/authtoken/tokenproxy/add/).
 Choose which user you want paperless-ngx-postprocessor to run as, and then click "SAVE".